Learn More About MHI's two Medicare Part D Prescription Drug Plans

 Medicare Part D is prescription drug coverage available to individuals enrolled in Medicare Part A and/or Part B. Part D plans are offered by various insurance companies approved by Medicare.
 People with a Part D plan must pay a monthly premium for this coverage, and the amount of the premium will vary from one company to the next.
 If you are a Medicare beneficiary with Part A and/or B, considering a Part D prescription drug plan is the logical next step.

-Members Health Insurance Company offers two Part D prescription drug plans (PDP) that provide added layers of protection from the high cost of prescription drug needs.
-This coverage is available in all counties in Alabama.
-Select one of the plans shown below for plan details, a directory of network pharmacies, and a comprehensive formulary.
+Members Health Insurance Company offers Alabama residents two Part D prescription drug (PDP) plans that provide added layers of protection from the high cost of prescription drug needs.
+Select one of the plans shown above for additional details on plan details, directory of network pharmacies, and a comprehensive formulary.

 Although enrollment in a Part D plan is not required, a Part D plan may help lower your prescription drug expenses, as well as protect you against higher costs in the future.
 You should consider enrolling when you first become eligible for Medicare.